MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## Securables for external script

-An external script written in R or Python is submitted as an input parameter to a [system stored procedure](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md) created for this purpose, or is wrapped in a stored procedure that you define.
+An external script - written in R, Python, or external languages such as Java or .NET - is submitted as an input parameter to a [system stored procedure](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md) created for this purpose, or is wrapped in a stored procedure that you define.
 Alternatively, you might have models that are pretrained and stored in a binary format in a database table, callable in a T-SQL [PREDICT](../../t-sql/queries/predict-transact-sql.md) function.

 As the script is provided through existing database schema objects, stored procedures and tables, there are no new [securables](../../relational-databases/security/securables.md) for SQL Server Machine Learning Services.